jomartin-999/spring-boot-for-vmware-gemfire/docs/functions.md

-By using the SDG
-https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/function/annotation/GemfireFunction.html\[`@GemfireFunction`\]
-annotation, we can implement our Function as a POJO method.
-SDG appropriately handles registering this POJO method as a proper Function with VMware GemFire.
+By using the [spring-data-gemfire-name] https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/function/annotation/GemfireFunction.html\[`@GemfireFunction`\] annotation, we can implement our Function as a POJO method. [spring-data-gemfire-name] appropriately handles registering this POJO method as a proper Function with [vmware-gemfire-name].